radekstepan/burnchart/README.md

 #GitHub Burndown Chart

+**The original app got completely rewritten, see [notes](#rewrite), thank you.**

 Displays a burndown chart from a set of GitHub issues in the current milestone.

 [ ![Codeship Status for radekstepan/github-burndown-chart](https://www.codeship.io/projects/d69f4420-e5b0-0130-bbae-1632ddfb80f8/status?branch=rework)](https://www.codeship.io/projects/5855)

 ##Features

-1. Client side.
+1. Client side; easily hosted on GitHub Pages.
-1. Private repos.
-1. Off days.
-1. Trend line.
+1. Private repos; use your GitHub API Token hiding it from public view if need be.
+1. Off days; specify which days of the week to leave out from ideal burndown progression line.
+1. Trend line; to see if you can make it to the deadline at this pace.

 ![image](https://raw.github.com/radekstepan/github-burndown-chart/master/example.png)